 The Mission of the Department of Recreational Sports is to advance and enrich the collegiate experience.
-The friendships, leadership, and well-being skills established through involvement in sport and recreation can be some of the most valuable parts of the college experience.
-Studies have even shown that students who participate in campus recreation often have better grades.
+The friendship, leadership, and wellbeing skills established through involvement in sport and recreation are some of the most valuable parts of the college experience.
+Studies have shown that students who take part in campus recreation stay in school and even do better academically.

 Facilities managed by the Department of Recreational Sports include:

-The RSC houses a 34’ climbing wall with bouldering area, a 10,000 square-foot weight room with a cardio area, several multipurpose and fitness rooms, as well as an outdoor heated swimming pool.
-The HKC is shared with the Health and Kinesiology academic program and offers four basketball courts, two multi-purpose rooms, an 1/8-mile indoor running track, nine racquetball courts, functional training area, and a supplemental weight room.
-Adjacent to the RSC/HKC are the three Intramural Sports Fields and Sand Volleyball courts.
-These are utilized for Intramurals, Informal Recreation, and Special Events.
+The RSC houses a 34’ climbing wall with bouldering, a 10,000 ft2 weight room with cardio area, several multipurpose and fitness rooms, and an outdoor heated swimming pool.
+New additions in 2023 include two multipurpose rooms, a functional training area, expanded cardio space, and a competition gym.
+This expands upon the original four basketball courts, two multi-purpose rooms, a 1/8-mile indoor running track, nine racquetball courts, functional training area, and a supplemental weight room.
+Next to the RS Care, there are three Intramural Sports Fields and two Sand Volleyball courts.
+Recreational Sports uses these facilities for Intramural Sports, Informal Recreation, and Special Events.
 Just up the road is the McAdams Tennis Complex, an outdoor tennis venue with eight tennis courts.
-Johnson Coliseum, located directly across from the RSC and HKC, seats over 6,000 people and hosts many large-scale events each year.
-Sammypalooza, the SHSU Kat Comedy Showcase, SHSU Varsity Basketball and SHSU Volleyball are just some of the events you can attend there.
-The Pritchett Field Sports Complex, home to our Recreational Sports Clubs, includes two athletic fields (one grass and one turf) and an outdoor running track.
+Johnson Coliseum, located directly across from the RSC, seats over 6,000 people and hosts many large-scale events, SHSU Varsity Basketball, and SHSU Volleyball each year.
+The Pritchett Field Sports Complex and Holleman Field, home to our Club Sports program, includes two athletic fields (one grass and two turf) and an outdoor running track.

 The University Camp is a one-of-a-kind recreation and retreat facility located 15 minutes northeast of campus.
-Booked through reservation only, members of the SHSU community can spend a day canoeing on the water, fishing, hiking, biking, challenging themselves on the low or high-ropes courses, hosting a gathering in the dining hall, or just enjoying a picnic by the lake.
+Booked through group reservation, members of the SHSU community can spend a day canoeing on the water, fishing, hiking, biking, challenging themselves on the low or high-ropes courses, hosting a gathering in the dining hall and lodge, or just enjoying a picnic by the lake.

 The Department of Residence Life operates a variety of residence halls, including an apartment complex for upperclassmen.
 Upon acceptance to the University, all students who are required to live on-campus their first year will be mailed a housing brochure.
 This brochure provides many details of the residence life program at Sam Houston State University, including information regarding specific residence halls, applicable rates, and some policies.
 Students can also visit Residence Life or call (936) 294-1812.